Takeno/mtg-policy-changes/ipg.md

 ### 4.4.
-Unsporting Conduct — Bribery and Wagering Disqualification
+Unsporting Conduct — Bribery and Wagering Match Loss

 Definition

-A player offers an incentive to entice an opponent into conceding, drawing, or changing the results of a match, or accepts such an offer.
+A player offers an incentive to entice an opponent into conceding, drawing, or changing the results of a match, encourages such an offer, or accepts such an offer.
 Refer to section 5.2 of the Magic Tournament Rules for a more detailed description of what constitutes bribery.

 Wagering occurs when a player or spectator at a tournament places or offers to place a bet on the outcome of a tournament, match or any portion of a tournament or match.
 The wager does not need to be monetary, nor is it relevant if a player is not betting on their own match.

-A player who receives an offer and does not immediately contact a tournament official is considered complicit in the offer and will receive the same penalty.
+If the player was aware that what they were doing was against the rules, the infraction is Unsporting Conduct — Cheating.

 Examples